KyleBanks/RESTCache/README.md

 RESTCache is single-threaded, first come first serve, in-memory cache allowing fully atomic operations through an HTTP(s) interface.
 It's built on top of Node.js, and can be used as part of your existing application, or run on a standalone server.

+## 'Multi' Commands

 The majority of commands, unless otherwise indicated, have a 'Multi' mode which allows either a single key and/or value to be passed, or an Array of keys and/or values in order to batch requests.

 In addition, all commands return JSON arrays, regardless of the number of keys and/or values passed.
 For instance, a GET request on a single key will return an Array of length 1.

+## Extensions

+RESTCache supports user extensions, allow you to create your own custom HTTP(s) actions, and to manipulate the cache however you see fit.

+For more on extensions, see [Building Extensions](#buildingExtensions)

 # Getting Started